 Once active on the platform it is your responsibility to keep all compliance documentation up to date and provide the operations team with evidence of any document updates.
 The operations team will track all compliance documents and may request you provide updated information; failure to comply with these requests will mean your time on the platform will be restricted until the relevant evidence can be provided.

 The maximum we allow our doctors to work without a break is 6 hours.
-Breaks are not factored into the session, so a long shift would to be split e.g. 0900-1300 & 1400-1700.
+Breaks are not factored into the session/shift, so a long shift would to be split e.g. 0900-1300 & 1400-1700.

-Rather than a set list of patients to work through, we ask our GPs to aim to see as many patients as possible within their session.
+Rather than a set list of patients to work through, we ask our GPs to aim to see as many patients as possible within their session/shift.

-If sessions overrun, you are able to claim for the extra time in 15 minute increments.
+If sessions/shifts overrun, you are able to claim for the extra time in 15 minute increments.

 1. Will indemnity be provided?